mullerdavid/ctf_writeups/cyberquest24/Crypto_Ready_Set_Attack/WRITEUP.md

 # Incorrect usage

-Some options where the encryption can go wrong was considered, like to decrypt with `N`, in case the message was encrpyted with the wrong key accidently.
+Some options where the encryption can go wrong was considered, like to decrypt with `N`, in case the message was encrypted with the wrong key accidentally.
 No result with this approach either.

 # Factorizing